briandyy/SwiftAuth/README.md

 3. **Get secrets** from your service providers
 4. **Test each token** before removing from old app

-## 🤝 Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Setup
 ```bash